SHADYBOWL SPEEDWAY GENERAL TRACK RULES 2020

 2. Do not enter the racing surface without express authorization...
 Official O.K...= Your entry at the track entrance and signal for you to proceed.

 3. Any competing vehicle whose speed has been reduced to a point where it causes a safety problem or endangers the track activity will not be tolerated and will be removed from the racing surface at the opinion of the Officials.
 When a caution flag is raised, be aware and know the car number in front of you.
 Race line ups will be posted on the track.
 Line up in order.
 We will not hold up any races just because you do not know your position.
 If you are not in the proper position when the green flag drops, you will go the the tail, and lose your position because that is where you will be scored.
 We will not wait for you.
 Remember we will not make extra laps for car positions.
 Ignorance is no excuse.
 You came to race and that is what we expect.
 When you enter the race track, you are to come to the racing surface race ready.
 Respect your fellow racer and follow the rules.

 4. Our racing program is based on the availability of enough qualified vehicles.
 If this number is not available, alternate scheduling or programming will be used.

-5. No driver may get out of his or her car on the track to argue or discuss the race with the Starter or Official.
+5. No driver may get out of his or her car on the track under caution yellow flag or red flag unless a track offical gives an ok do not argue or discuss the race with the Starter or Official.
 Driver may not work on his or her car on the track when the red flag is out.
 If this rule is violated, the driver may be disqualified for the event or suspended or fined according to the decision of the Officials.

 6. Any event is completed when over half of the schedule length has been run by the leader or terminated by the Officials for safety reasons.